Phantom of the Opera (1976 musical): Musical numbers

-"All Of My Dreams Faded Suddenly", sung by the character Christine, was added to the show in 1992 for the first Japanese tour, based upon an aria by Antonín Dvořák.
+"All of My Dreams Faded Suddenly", sung by the character Christine, was added to the show in 1992 for the first Japanese tour, based upon an aria by Antonín Dvořák.
 It replaced "Love Has Flown, Never Returning", but not before the latter had been recorded onto the West End cast recording of Phantom of the Opera.
 The newer song has never been recorded and released.

-History
+Productions

+Original version

 As Ken Hill rummaged through a used bookstore, he picked up a copy of The Phantom of the Opera and eventually produced it as a stage musical.
 The show started off as a production at Morecambe Pier as the first staged musical version, and then when Hill was working as Director of Productions for the Newcastle Playhouse.
 This first production was produced at The Duke’s Playhouse in Lancaster on 26 July 1976, where it proved to be a hit.
 It was directed by John Blackmore, designed by Clare Lyth, with musical direction by Gary Yershon.
-It differed from the later version of Ken Hill’s musical, in having a modern musical score by Ian Armit (who also worked with Hill on his production of The Curse of the Werewolf) in addition to excerpts from the opera Faust by Charles Gounod.
+It differed from the later version of Ken Hill’s musical, in having a modern musical score by Ian Armit (who also worked with Hill on his musical The Curse of the Werewolf) in addition to excerpts from the opera Faust by Charles Gounod.

+1984 version and aborted collaboration with Lloyd Webber

 In 1984, Hill revived his musical version of The Phantom of the Opera.
 This time though, he wanted to add the kind of music that would have been heard at the Opéra Garnier in the late 19th century.
-Consequently, he discarded the modern score by Ian Armit and wrote original English lyrics that told Leroux’s tale.
-By placing them to opera arias by Verdi, Gounod, Offenbach, Mozart, Weber, Donizetti, and Boito, he created a musical that reflected the era in which the original novel was written.
-This updated version of The Phantom of the Opera was produced in a joint production by the Newcastle Playhouse and the Theatre Royal Stratford East, and premiered at the Newcastle Playhouse on 3 April 1984, before shortly moving to the Theatre Royal Stratford East.
-In between, the show had two very brief runs at the New Tyne Theatre in Newcastle and the Grand Theatre in Wolverhampton - neither of those productions did very well.
-When the show got the Theatre Royal Stratford East, Sarah Brightman—who created the role of Christine in the Lloyd Webber version—was famously asked to perform the role of Christine in the 1984 cast but she turned it down, leaving the role for the opera singer Christina Collier.
+Consequently, he discarded Armit's score and wrote original English lyrics, that told Leroux’s tale, set to opera arias by Verdi, Gounod, Offenbach, Mozart, Weber, Donizetti, and Boito.
+This score better reflected the atmosphere of the era in which the novel was written.
+This updated version was produced jointly by the Newcastle Playhouse and the Theatre Royal Stratford East; it premiered at the Newcastle Playhouse on 3 April 1984, and soon moved to the Theatre Royal Stratford East.
+In between, the show had two brief runs at the New Tyne Theatre in Newcastle and the Grand Theatre in Wolverhampton; neither of those productions did very well.
+When the show got the Theatre Royal Stratford East, Sarah Brightman, who would create the role of Christine in the Lloyd Webber version, was asked to perform the role of Christine in the 1984 cast but she turned it down, leaving the role for the opera singer Christina Collier.